edge-servers/immunity-controller/README.rst

 This feature is enabled by default.

-Autoregistration must be supported on the devices in order to work, see `openwisp-config automatic registration <https://github.com/edge-servers/openwisp-config#automatic-registration>`_ for more information.
+Autoregistration must be supported on the devices in order to work, see `immunity-config automatic registration <https://github.com/edge-servers/immunity-config#automatic-registration>`_ for more information.

 ``OPENWISP_CONTROLLER_CONSISTENT_REGISTRATION``
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~